Student Policy Handbook

-Foundations of Rolfing® Structural Integration and Accelerated Foundations of Rolfing Structural Integration classes enroll a maximum of 20, with a student/teacher ratio no greater than 10:1.
+Foundations of Rolfing® Structural Integration and Accelerated Foundations of Rolfing Structural Integration classes have a Faculty:Student ratio no greater than 1:10.

-Embodiment of Rolfing SI and Rolf Movement® Integration and Clinical Application of Rolfing Theory classes enroll a maximum of 16, with a student/teacher ratio no greater than 8:1.
+Embodiment of Rolfing SI and Rolf Movement® Integration and Clinical Application of Rolfing Theory classes have a Faculty:Student ratio no greater than 1:8.

-Current class schedules, information, and dates for The Rolf Institute® of Structural Integration programs, both domestic and international, are posted on The Rolf Institute of Structural Integration's website at www.rolf.org/risi/schedule.htm.
-Or call us at 1-800-803-1952.
+Current class schedules, information, and dates for The Rolf Institute® of Structural Integration programs, both domestic and international, are posted on The Rolf Institute of Structural Integration's Class Schedule webpage.
+Or call us at 303-449-5903.

 If the Rolf Institute cancels an individual class day, it is the responsibility of the instructor to arrange for make-up of that time.
 If the Rolf Institute cancels an entire phase of the training, all students will receive a full refund of their tuition and deposit, or can choose to apply their deposit to a future scheduled Phase.